MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > Using the same app for Android and iOS may cause installation exceptions because the CodePush update package produced for iOS will have different content from the update produced for Android.
 >
 > [!TIP]
 > One important new functionality in the App Center CLI is the ability to set an app as the **current app** using `appcenter apps set-current <ownerName>/<appName>`.
-By setting an app as the current app you no don't have to use the `-a` flag in other CLI commands.
-For example, the command `appcenter codepush deployment list -a <ownerName>/<appName>` can be shortened to `appcenter codepush deployment list` when the current app is set.
+By setting an app as the current app you no don't have to use the `-a` flag in other CLI commands. for example,, the command `appcenter codepush deployment list -a <ownerName>/<appName>` can be shortened to `appcenter codepush deployment list` when the current app is set.
 You can check which app is set as your account's current app using `appcenter apps get-current`.
 Setting current app makes typing most CLI commands shorter.

 With the original CodePush, apps automatically had two deployments (`Staging` and `Production`).
 In App Center, you'll have to create them yourself using the following commands: